 Academic and career advising are ongoing activities of the Office of Student Affairs, Pharmacy Building 5.112.
 Because advising is not restricted to the time just before registration, all students are strongly encouraged to seek advice whenever they need it about degree requirements, the availability of course offerings each semester, and taking courses in proper sequence.

-Advising for UT Austin pre-pharmacy students is provided by assigned academic advisers in their colleges and by the Health Professions Office in the College of Natural Sciences.
+Advising for pre-pharmacy students at the University is provided by assigned academic advisers in their colleges and by the Health Professions Office in the College of Natural Sciences.
 University students interested in the profession of pharmacy should contact their office early in their college careers.

 Pre-pharmacy students from outside the University should seek information from our College of Pharmacy website, from their institutional academic advisers or Health Professions Office, and from an admissions representative from the College of Pharmacy.

 The college provides career counseling to students in the professional sequence of courses.
 Throughout the year, staff is available in the Office of Student Affairs to assist students in examining the career options available to them upon graduation.

 In addition, a systematic exploration of professional career options is conducted as part of the foundations for professional development series of courses.
 Guest lecturers include successful pharmacists representing a variety of pharmacy practice models, other health care and regulatory settings, and careers in professional organizations, education, research, and the pharmaceutical industry.